-The Man Who Turned to Stone is a 1957 American science fiction horror film directed by Leslie [László] Kardos from a screenplay by Bernard Gordon [as Raymond T. Marcus] (Earth vs. the Flying Saucers; ; The Day of the Triffids).
+The Man Who Turned to Stone is a 1957 American science fiction horror film directed by Leslie [László] Kardos from a screenplay written by Bernard Gordon [as Raymond T. Marcus] (Earth vs. the Flying Saucers; The Day of the Triffids).

-However outsiders sent to the school, Doctor Jess Rogers and social welfare officer Carol Adams, become suspicious of the unusual number of otherwise healthy inmates dying of heart failure or suicide…
+However, outsiders sent to the school, Doctor Jess Rogers and social welfare officer Carol Adams, become suspicious of the unusual number of otherwise healthy inmates dying of heart failure or suicide…

-Plot wise, this is an enjoyably claustrophobic, cynical and ambitious sci-fi shocker that’s been unduly overlooked amidst the plethora of late ’50s oversized monsters, alien invaders and teen terrors.
+Plot-wise, this is an enjoyably claustrophobic, cynical and ambitious sci-fi shocker that’s been unduly overlooked amidst the plethora of late ’50s oversized monsters, alien invaders and teen terrors.
 Unfortunately, non-genre director László Kardos’ delivery lacks real style, so few of the nuances of Bernard Gordon’s intriguing story are amplified on screen.

-Despite it being an early women-in-prison entry, the film’s uninspiring title lacks immediacy, perhaps explaining its obscure status, which is a shame as its better than many of its better known counterparts.
+Despite it being an early women-in-prison entry, the film’s uninspiring title lacks immediacy, perhaps explaining its obscure status, which is a shame as it’s better than many of its better-known counterparts.
 It might not be Invasion of the Body Snatchers but it deserves a look, especially by devotees of more intelligent Fifties anti-Authoritarian Americana.

-Adrian J Smith, moviesandmania.com
+Adrian J Smith, MOVIES and MANIA

 “An odd mash-up of old school mad-science, a juvenile delinquency melodrama, and a women in prison flick, The Man Who Turned to Stone comes courtesy of Bernard Gordon, who, after being blacklisted, eked out a living writing this kind of sci-fi whiz-bangery for producer Sam Katzman … And just like all those other Katzman flicks of the 1950s, this movie is a rollicking — if a slightly hair-brained — good time.”
 Micro-Brewed Reviews